tetherless-world/mcs-apps/app/kg/README.md

     mv ~/cskg.tsv ./data/kg

 Progress messages will be printed to the application console as the data loads asynchronously.
+The loading process currently (20201015) takes around 50 minutes.

 ## Downloading the application